 At this point I just tried to copy the piece as best I could, figuring that if I didn’t start making choices of my own I’d automatically transfer the Corben goodness into my own painting.
 I brought the sketch into Photoshop and painted on a separate layer under the sketch so I wouldn’t fuck it up:

 This is when I realized that the damn sketch was going to give me problems.
 You don’t see Corben using scratchy lines like I did, and those little lines steal way too much attention and direct the image in the wrong way.
 Up to this point I’m actually picking colors off of the original painting just to make sure I wouldn’t to astray.
+After a couple of hours of intense noodling I arrive at this:

 My wrist hurts and it’s way past bedtime.
 The fucking painting looks like cheap porn, but not in a good way.
 The glossiness distracts too much, it’s got PHOTOSHOP written all over it, but most importantly it took too damn long to make.
 I’m doing something wrong; it’s not just that I’m treading in unknown territory.
 I’ll have to try something else, this time in Painter.
+The good thing is that I worked my way through a Corben drawing.
+The expression missed the mark, sure, but do enough of these studies and something has to rub off, right?

 Richard Corben was born November 1, 1940, on a farm in Anderson, Missouri.
 There's an entry on him in the Wikipedia, take a look if you feel like it.
 It's rather dull and uninspired, and I'm temped to make some stuff up on him just to spice things up.
 Here's a not-too-recent photo of the guy: